 How will I access the course after I am registered?

 Courses access becomes available a few days prior to the date the course begins.
 You will receive a letter or email advising you how to access the web page and how to access your UMass Boston email address for further information.

 What is Blackboard?

-You can see Blackboard, the learning platform for UMass Online, by going to www.umb.edu/it/getting_services/support_for_online_courses_blackboard.
+Blackboard is the learning platform for UMass Online.
 In addition, many courses offer lectures in Macromedia Breeze for you to hear on your home computer and also live interactive sessions scheduled with faculty using your home computer.
-The program functions on both a PC and a Mac computer.
+The program can function on both a Windows or a Mac computer.

 How will I access my grades?